 Returning and Reshelving Materials: If you have checked out material from the law library, please return it to the Circulation Desk or to the book return in the building lobby before it is due.
 Material that has been pulled from a shelf, but not checked out, can be returned to one of the green book return carts located around the law school or to the Circulation Desk.

 Fines and Overdue Materials: Fines are charged for all items that are not returned on time.
 Patrons with overdue items may not renew books or check out other materials until the overdue materials are returned and the fines are paid.
 Fines must be paid at the Circulation Desk.

 Interlibrary Loan Services (ILL): The law library can obtain materials or request photocopies of materials from other libraries.
 There is no charge to law students for requests related to academic research.
 Please ask at the Circulation Desk if your request relates to a project for an outside employer.
 Please note that most ILL requests are filled in seven to ten business days, but due to availability, some requests may take longer.
-Requests are made online, from the General Library Services menu on the top left of the Eckstein Law Library Home Page.
+Requests are made online, from the Law Library Information menu on the Eckstein Law Library Home Page.

 Binding Services: The law library has two binding systems available to law students.
 For a nominal fee, your materials can be bound in either Unibind covers or comb binding spirals.
 Stop by the Circulation Desk for more information.